SumoLogic/sumologictoolbox/readme.md

     1. Input/select Credentials for your org
     2. Select your region for your org
     3. Click "Update" to populate the collector list
-    4. Choose one or more collectors
+    4. Choose one or more get_collectors
-    5. Click 'Backup Collector(s)' to write a json dump of the selected collectors and their sources
+    5. Click 'Backup Collector(s)' to write a json dump of the selected get_collectors and their sources

     NOTE: There is not currently a collector restore capability in this tool.